Field Sobriety Test Attorney Cleveland, OH

 We find that, often, friends give friends advice on a drinking and driving case.
 This can lead to fairly dangerous results in the courtroom.
 One common scenario is a friend who says that it is okay to take the field sobriety tests but not the breath test.
 This advice may actually be good in most cases, but-like anything-it depends on the situation.
 If you plan on refusing to take the breath test, you should plan on refusing to take any tests.
 If the police smell alcohol on your breath, they are probably going to arrest you anyway.
 If you are not intoxicated or have only had a beer or two, you need to choose what you want to do with your case.

-Call an experienced attorney to offer you valuable defense from a DUI charge.
+Call our Cleveland field sobriety test attorney to offer you valuable defense from a DUI charge.

 Why Was I Charged with OVI When I Passed the Field Sobriety Tests?